To identify, investigate and ultimately prevent marine casualties and marine incidents so as to improve safety and protect the marine environment.

 The Investigations Department is responsible for:

-- Carrying out investigations to determine the cause of marine casualties and marine incidents at sea
+- Carrying out investigations to determine the cause of marine casualties and marine incidents

 - Publishing marine safety investigation reports that include recommendations and lessons learned to improve safety